raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 However, server implementers and operators should be aware that connection sharing may not be possible in all cases.
-A single client device may be home to multiple independent client software instances that don't coordinate with each other.
+A single host device may be home to multiple independent client software instances that don't coordinate with each other.
 Similarly, multiple independent client devices behind the same NAT gateway will also typically appear to the DNS server as different source ports on